ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 > You can test NemLog-in login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Danish NemLog-in TEST` for the test environment or `Danish NemLog-in` for production.
 > Take a look at the NemLog-in sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
-> Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `nemlogin` or `nemlogin-test` track.
+> Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `nemlogin` or `nemlogin-test` environment.
-> *The sample is configured with a separate track for the NemLog-in SAML 2.0 integration.*
+> *The sample is configured with a separate environment for the NemLog-in SAML 2.0 integration.*

 NemLog-in documentation:
 - The [NemLog-in development portal](https://tu.nemlog-in.dk/oprettelse-og-administration-af-tjenester/) with documentation